Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

         ├── normal
         └── outer
 ```
 🌟 Still confused about the dataset setup?
-Please refer to the dataset organization examples provided in [this repository](https://github.com/Feaxure-fresh/Dataset-TL-BFD).
+Please refer to the sample datasets provided in [this repository](https://github.com/Feaxure-fresh/Dataset-TL-BFD).
 ### Custom Dataset Integration
 For incorporating other public datasets or your custom datasets, navigate to `data_loader/load_methods.py` in the repository.
 Implement your data loading function following this template:
 ```python